linusic/autowalk/README.md

 ]
 ```

-`~/.autowalk.py` is global config, and shared by Ranger options and Autojump options
-and you can set below:
+`~/.autowalk.py` is global config shared by Ranger and Autojump, you can set below:

 - Common Configuration Option:
   - `recursion_root_list`: your filesystem paths that you want to add weights / remap